-2004 FILING REQUIREMENTS
+2005 FILING REQUIREMENTS

 All candidates/committees are required by the Political Reform Act to meet the first campaign statement filing deadline regardless of activity.
-The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1 if no previous statement has been filed.
+The period covered by any statement begins on the day after the closing date of the last statement or January 1 if no previous statement has been submitted.
 Monetary penalties may be assessed for failure to file required statements.
-Call the Campaign Finance Disclosure Section at (562) 462-2339 if you have any questions relating to filing requirements or need additional campaign statement forms.
+If you have any questions relating to filing requirements or need additional campaign statement forms, please contact the Campaign Finance Disclosure Section at (562) 462-2339.
+Detailed instructions for complying with the Political Reform Act are in each candidate's Campaign Finance Disclosure packet.